SciTools/iris/docs/iris/src/userguide/navigating_a_cube.rst

     print(cube.cell_methods)

-Accessing coordinates on the cube
+Accessing Coordinates on the Cube
 ---------------------------------

 A cube's coordinates can be retrieved via :meth:`Cube.coords <iris.cube.Cube.coords>`.